workfloworchestrator/example-orchestrator/README.md

 ```

 1. Necessary subscription administration (`@validate_workflow`):
-   1. Register validate process for this subscription
+   1. Register validate workflow for this subscription
-   2. Set subscription ‘out of sync’, even when subscription is already out of sync
+   2. Set subscription 'out of sync', even when subscription is already out of sync
 2. One or more steps to validate the subscription against all OSS and BSS:
    1. Validate subscription against IMS:
       1. `validate_l2vpn_in_ims`
       2. `validate_l2vpn_terminations_in_ims`
       3. `validate_vlans_on_ports_in_ims`
-3. Set subscription ‘in sync’ again (`@validate_workflow`)
+3. Set subscription 'in sync' again (`@validate_workflow`)

 When one of the validation steps fail, the subscription will stay ‘out
 of sync’, prohibiting other workflows to be started for this
 subscription.
 The failed validation step can be retried as many times as
 needed until it succeeds, which finally will set the subscription ‘in
 sync’ and allow other workflows to be started again.
 This safeguards
-workflows to be started for subscription with mismatching information in
+workflows to be started for subscriptions with mismatching information in
 OSS and BSS which would make these workflows likely to fail.

 It is better to limit the number of validations done in each step.
 This